nagenageforrest/GARCH-StockVol/README.md

 ### DATA

-Please find the cleaned and balanced time series for the indices in the csv file within the Data Folder.
+Please find the cleaned and balanced time series for the indices in the csv file (intra_data.csv).
 Variables labeled e, v, d are the log-transformed time series.

 ### CODE & OUTPUT